Public Policy & Advocacy

 GIA advocates and lobbies for economic justice for workers, including artists.
 GIA advocates for a guaranteed income.
 Guaranteed income has its roots in the racial and gender justice movements of the 1960s when both Dr. Martin Luther King, Jr. and the Black Panther Party advocated for the policy.
 GIA advocates for portable benefits for workers.
 Benefits tied to employment is a historic relic meant to prevent people of color from accessing health insurance and other benefits.
 This relic discourages entrepreneurship and risk-taking, and has racialized outcomes.
 GIA has released a call for our stakeholders to endorse the Portable Benefits for Independent Workers Pilot Program Act.

 In our support of equity, GIA is race-explicit but not race-exclusive.
-GIA advocates for cultural and economic self-determination for people with disabilities especially in light of the intersecting forms of oppression for racialized people with disabilities.
+GIA advocates for cultural and economic self-determination for people with disabilities especially in light of intersecting forms of oppression for racialized people with disabilities.
 GIA advocates for changing public policies to allow people with disabilities, including artists, to secure greater resources for their work without being rendered ineligible for public supports.
 GIA is endorsing the Allowing Steady Savings by Eliminating Tests Act (the ASSET Act).
 The bill raises the limits on assets people with disabilities can hold before being disqualified from public benefits while also indexing those limits to inflation.
 The bill also prohibits states from using asset tests for Temporary Assistance for Needy Families program (TANF), Supplemental Nutrition Assistance program (SNAP), and Low Income Home Energy Assistance (LIHEAP).

-GIA advocates for the solidarity economy as part of our support for cultural and economic self-determination.
+As part of our support for cultural and economic self-determination, GIA advocates for the solidarity economy.
 GIA has advocated for all members of Congress to support the National Worker Cooperative Development and Support Act (HR 7221), which aims to promote and expand worker-owned cooperative businesses in the United States by endowing the Small Business Administration, Internal Revenue Service, Department of the Treasury, Department of Commerce, United States Department of Agriculture, and Department of Labor with responsibilities and authorities to implement programs and initiatives to support worker co-ops.
 Individuals and nonprofits can endorse here.
 Here is more information on the bill.
 Support to artists working as part of solidarity economies has risen from 7% of GIA’s member survey respondents in 2022 to 13% in 2023 – almost twice as many.
 Support to organizations working as part of solidarity economies has gone from 0 survey respondents in 2022 to 13% in 2023.

 GIA has successfully lobbied to include arts-related provisions in the Child Care for Working Families Act, which proposes to better help low-income families pay for childcare and expand high-quality state preschool options.
 GIA advocated for AmeriCorps to make national volunteer service more accessible by offering an increase in living allowances.

-GIA lobbies for policies that strengthen the nonprofit cultural sector and the public education system, which employ artists while benefiting society as a whole.
-GIA are committed to invigorating funding and support for arts education within federal policy, and defend that every resident has access to the arts as part of well-rounded, life-long education.
 Most recently, GIA worked with Representative Suzanne Bonamici (D-OR) on the development of the Arts Education for All Act, the broadest arts education policy bill ever introduced in Congress.
 In Spring 2021, GIA influenced the U.S. Department of Education to highlight the importance of equitable access to arts and culture when determining how to reopen schools.
 Additionally, GIA emphasized the need to make explicit how this access was racialized prior to the pandemic.
 Addressing this inequity was essential to effective reopening and remains essential to the adequate provision of comprehensive, well-rounded education.
+GIA advocates and lobbies for lifelong learning.
+GIA is delighted that, in 2020, Congress passed the Supporting Older Americans Act including our recommendations that the Administration on Aging include the arts in the issues to be identified and addressed and be included among supportive services for older Americans.

 STATE AND LOCAL PUBLIC AGENCIES

-GIA is developing our first public agency track at our national conference in Chicago in October 2024.
-This track is the next iteration of the Cultural Policy Learning Series & Action Lab.
-The Cultural Policy Learning Series is a publicly accessible series of classes on such issues as racial equity and transformational practice in the public sector, translating between sectors, and planning toward action.
+This committee follows GIA’s first public policy track at our 2024 national conference and the Cultural Policy Learning Series & Action Lab, a leadership and professional development community of practice program for public sector workers who seek to advance intersectional equity through arts and culture and public policy.
 These are all steps toward realizing the recommendations in the GIA-commissioned report, Opportunities at the Intersections: Advancing Racial Equity via Arts and Culture in the Public Sector, written by Jen Cole and Rebecca Kinslow.

 GIA is eager to continue informing the field’s support for advocacy and to advocate for public policies that enhance lifelong access to the transformative power of arts and culture and create economic justice for artists and other workers.